InteractionEcologies/scilla-mobile/scilla-mobile/README.md

 # Scilla Mobile
 A mobile app to help patients with Spinal Cord Injury or Disease (SCI/D) learn the right Baclofen medication plan.

+## Introduction
+We develop this mobile application with an ejected version of Expo.
+Expo can be think of a layer on top of React Native, it provides Javascript and native SDK to access native functionalities that available in React Native.
+One can develop Expo without ejecting -- if they only rely on the functionalities provided by Expo.
+If developing in this way, developers do not need to create their own iOS and Android builds.
+However, in our case, we want to access the full functionalities of firebase native SDK and we dependent on a native charting library (victory-native).
+To use these, we do need to eject from Expo, and use the vanilla React Native.
+We can still access Expo functionalities via ExpoKit, however we will need to create our iOS and Android builds, as the default Expo build does not come with the native libraries we want to use.

 ## Repo structures
 * `scilla-mobile`: the main source file for the mobile app.
 * Besides `scilla-mobile/`, this repo contains two other submodules.